 To check the register, fill in at least one of the fields below and click search.

-Although the RIAI carries out a statutory function as the Registration Body and Competent Authority for Architects in Ireland this is carried out on an entirely self-funding basis.
-The RIAI does not receive any Government Funding or State Aid for this Statutory Function.
+The RIAI is the Registration Body and Competent Authority for Architects in Ireland and carries out these statutory duties on an entirely self-funding basis.

 The relevant sections of the Building Control Act 2007 are:

 Part 1: Preliminary and General (Sections 1 - 2)

 Part 3: Registration of Architects (Sections 13 - 27)

 Part 6: Fitness to Practice (Sections 56 - 59)

 Part 7: Miscellaneous Provisions (Sections 60 - 73)